generalmotors/covidwatch-ios-tcn/README.md

 Be sure to update to the lastest stable version of Xcode.

-Clone this repo from the `master` branch:
+Clone this repo from the `dev` branch:

 Open the project in Xcode: